BazoukaJo/Enhanced-ChatGPT/README.md

 # Enhanced ChatGPT

-The idea was to provide a custom utilization of ChatGPT with access to variables influencing the result.
-It also support the creation image with the prefix "imagine".
-To use the App, you need node.js, and python install and the needed package.
-Follow the react link for easy utilization and installation start.
+The purpose of this project is to create a customized version of ChatGPT that allows users to influence the output by using variables.
+Additionally, it supports the creation of images using the "imagine" prefix.
+To use the app, you will need to have node.js and Python installed, along with the necessary packages.
+You can follow the provided React link for easy installation and utilization instructions.

 # Getting Started with Create React App